 - Plan.
-To aid the development of statements of interest, CDI has set up the FY23 RFP Collaboration channel on Microsoft Teams for potential submitters to seek partners or other feedback.
+To aid the development of statements of interest, CDI has set up the [RFP Collaboration channel on Microsoft Teams](#) for potential submitters to seek partners or feedback.
 If you are external to the Department of the Interior, you can request access at <https://forms.office.com/g/x1QsgvQABq>. - Submit.
-Use the SOI Instructions and Worksheet file to prepare information for submission on the online web form.
-The link for submission will be available on the Proposals SharePoint site.
-See Appendix A - Statement of Interest (SOI) Guidance for more details. - Present.
+Use the SOI Instructions and Worksheet file to prepare information for submission in the SOI submission form.
+The link for submission will be available on the [2026 Proposals SharePoint site](#). - Present.
 After SOIs are received, the CDI will host a virtual session for submitters to present their proposals to the community in a 90-second, one-slide lightning-talk format.
 The purpose of the session is to help submitters receive suggestions, gain support from the community, and help the community efficiently learn about the breadth of the SOIs.

-2. Community Evaluates Statements of Interest
+2. Community Evaluates of Statements of Interest

-SOIs will be reviewed by the CDI Community.
-The SOIs will be evaluated according to the Evaluation Criteria for the Statements of Interest and Full Proposals.
-Comments and discussion will be facilitated on the SharePoint site.
-CDI members on the CDI GovDelivery mailing list will receive ballots for voting by email.
+SOIs will be reviewed by the CDI Community for relevance and interest.
+CDI members on the [CDI GovDelivery mailing list](#) will receive all statements and instructions for commenting and voting by email.